Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 What to pack for London in October?

 If you're visiting London in October, it's best to pack several layers of clothing as the weather can be a little changeable.
-During the day the temperatures are still pleasant and in the evenings it tends to get cooler.
+Daytime temperatures are still pleasant during the day and the evenings tend to be cooler.
 There is also an increase in rainfall during this season, so it's important to pack an umbrella.

 Another must-have item in your suitcase when travelling to London in October is a good fancy dress costume.
 You'll need it if you're going to a Halloween party or if you're attending MCM London ComicCon.